Mastering Metering: A Guide to Metering Modes in Photography

 Where Do You Adjust Metering?

-Unfortunately, adjusting or changing your metering mode differs from camera model to camera model, so do refer to the user manual for guidance.
+Unfortunately, adjusting or changing your metering mode differs from camera model to camera model, so refer to the user manual for guidance.

 When in doubt, look at the camera menu!
 All settings are located there, even if there are physical buttons on the camera for them.